d2l-ai/d2l-en/chapter_install/install.md

 Then we need to find the CUDA version you installed.
 You may check it through `nvcc --version` or `cat /usr/local/cuda/version.txt`.
 Assume you have installed CUDA 10.1, then you can install the according MXNet version by

 ```
+# For Windows users
+pip install mxnet-cu101==1.6.0b20190926

-# For Linux and macOS users (Windows support coming soon)
+# For Linux and macOS users
 pip install mxnet-cu101==1.6.0b20190915
 ```